SkipLabs/skip/www/docs/introduction.md

 ## Background

-TODO: brief Skiplang story/history/context: probably best for someone with more first-hand experience than me to write this.

- * developed at facebook to speed up updates and deliver real-time experience through the back-end
- * couldn't be achieved in Hack/PHP, so an in-house language was designed and developed specifically for reactive computation.
- * spun out from open-source into SkipLabs

 ## Core concepts

 The main components of the *Skip Runtime*, the reactive computation engine at the core of the Skip system, are *collections* and *mappers*.